 2. Japan is a leader in innovation, design, and engineering

-Japanese pop culture exerts a tremendous influence around the world through its technological, musical, culinary, and other cultural products, including anime, sushi, video games, Hello Kitty, Sudoku, karaoke, manga, martial arts, and origami.
+Japanese pop culture exerts a tremendous influence around the world through its technological, musical, culinary, and other cultural products, including anime, sushi, video games, Hello Kitty, Sudoku, karaoke, pop music, fashion, manga, martial arts, and origami.

 3. Studying Japanese improves your communication skills